-- Interventionist Specialist (to teach K-12 students w/ learning disabilities, behavior disorders, or mild mental retardation)
+- Interventionist Specialist (to teach K-8 or 6-12 students w/ learning disabilities, behavior disorders, or mild mental retardation)

 - Comprehensive (to teach K-12 students w/ multiple/severe/profound disabilities)

-- Vision (to teach PreK-12 students w/ visual disabilities)
+- Vision (for M.Ed. degrees only - to teach PreK-12 students w/ visual disabilities)

 Music (Instrumental K-12) or Music (General/Vocal K-12) - for entering freshmen in Vanderbilt's Blair School of Music

 Programs are available to Vanderbilt students enrolled through Peabody College as well as students enrolled through Vanderbilt's other colleges/schools (the College of Arts and Science, Blair School of Music, and the School of Engineering).